Flexible Pathway and Courses

 to you

 The updated FSA curriculum introduces a flexible pathway through a series of courses.
-A course includes a syllabus to guide you, materials to study and an assessment to verify knowledge.
-The course approach gives you options to focus on a single practice area or combine courses for a more personalized approach that reflects your current role or future aspirations.
+A course includes a syllabus to guide you, materials to study and an exam to verify knowledge.
+The course approach gives you options to focus on a single practice area or combine courses from different areas for a more personalized approach that reflects your current role and future aspirations.
 The flexible pathway enables you to concentrate on the material that is most relevant to you while preserving the designation’s high standards.

-To earn your Fellowship, you will need to complete four technical courses, including a two-course sequence in a single practice area.
-The Decision Making and Communication Course (DMAC) and the Fellowship Admissions Course (FAC) round out your pathway.
+To earn your Fellowship, you will need to complete all current Associate of the SOA (ASA) requirements, and four technical courses, including a two-course sequence in a single practice area.
+The Decision Making and Communications Course (DMAC) and the Fellowship Admissions Course (FAC) then round out your pathway.

 Course List

 The SOA has ensured that the new courses cover current content, preserving the same depth of understanding and maintaining the rigor of the credential.
 The 101 and 201 level courses in each practice area are sequenced courses.
-Some 201 courses have been designed for specific geographies and are indicated with a C, I or U to denote Canada, International and U.S. You can only choose one 201 course to fulfill your two-course sequence requirement.
-Cross Practice refers to courses that are relevant to multiple practice areas.
+Some 201 courses have been designed for specific geographies and are indicated with a C, I or U to denote Canada, International and United States audiences.
+When a 201 course has multiple geographic variations, only one variation can count toward the four technical course requirement.
+For example, a candidate would not be able to take both GH 201-C and GH 201-U. Cross Practice refers to courses that are relevant to multiple practice areas.

 Click or tap on the arrow (▼) to expand content